GideonKoenig/spending-insights/README.md

 - BIC codes are frequently missing across formats
 - Some formats have missing participant names or IBAN information

 If your bank isn't supported, you can use the "Notify Developer" option when uploading files to request format support.
+This sends anonymized sample data to help implement your format faster.

 ## Available Categories